mateomarin77/Simple-js-app/README.md

 # Simple JS app

-A simple JS app with an API
+A simple PokeDex built with JavaScript, HTML and CSS.
+It uses an external RESTful API to fetch our favourite Pokemons and display their details

 ## Getting Started